Chinatown MRT station: North East Line station (1996–2003)

 The construction of the NEL station was one of the most challenging projects on the line.
-Arterial roads like New Bridge Road, Eu Tong Sen Street, and connecting streets had to be rerouted, closed and reinstated several times.
+Arterial roads like New Bridge Road and Eu Tong Sen Street, as well as the connecting streets, had to be rerouted, closed and reinstated several times.
 These closures took place through seven major phases and numerous sub-stages from December 1997 to March 2002.
 The bus stops had to be shifted accordingly.
 As a result of the rerouted roads and the construction barriers, pedestrians had to take longer routes around the construction site to their desired destinations.
 In addition, businesses in the area were affected by the noise and construction dust, leading to tarnished goods and a decrease in patronage.
 The contractors made efforts to minimise these effects, such as using quieter machinery and cleaning the vehicles exiting the worksite.
 During the Lunar New Year in 2001, a temporary bridge was constructed to connect the two sides of Pagoda Street so pedestrians could walk over the entrance work site.

 Following engagements with the local community, the Land Transport Authority (LTA) implemented measures such as shifting worksite hoarding aside to maximise walking space, working with artists to paint the worksite panels, minimising the worksite space at Pagoda Street and renovating the Garden Bridge (Note: A bridge built in 1995 that connects New Bridge Road to Eu Tong Sen Street.) to allow its integration with the station.
 A temporary taxi stand was installed at Upper Cross Street to serve the retail development of Chinatown Point.
 The LTA also built a temporary pedestrian staircase from the shops along New Bridge Road to the Garden Bridge.